 The argument from Battlefield is rarely addressed.

-There are a number of fudge theories floating around that attempt to date the UNIT era without endorsing any of the theories.
-Or trying to come up with a scheme that ignores most of the evidence for actual stories.
+There are a number of fudge theories floating around that attempt to date the UNIT era without explicitly endorsing any of the theories.

 - Jean Marc L'Officier's Terrestrial Index dated the UNIT stories to the year after their release, trying to reconcile the onscreen evidence for an early 70s date with the production team intention that the stories were set in the near future.
 As a result, this book ignored most of the actual evidence.